sdyang1729/org-expand-periodic-events/README-expand-periodic-events.md

 ## Installation

-If you want to use straight use-package,
+(Method 1) If you want to use straight use-package,
 ```elisp
 (use-package org-expand-periodic-events
   :straight (org-expand-periodic-events